Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Tritium models

-This section describes an analytic model of tritium CRES data.
-The model is used in Bayesian and frequentist analyses (discussed in \autoref{sec:final-analysis}) to measure the tritium endpoint $E_0$ and to place a limit on the neutrino mass $m_{\mathrm{\beta}}$.
-The tritium model has a similar structure to the $^{\mathrm{83m}}$Kr model, with differences as described in subsections~B-D, below.

-In the tritium model, the beta spectrum $\mathcal{Y}_{\mathrm{tritium}}$ and response function $\mathcal{R}_{\mathrm{PSF}}$ are approximated to make it possible to analytically convolve the two functions, producing a fully analytic likelihood model.
-This enables computationally efficient inference.
-Such efficiency is crucial for the Bayesian analysis (described in \autoref{sec:Bayesian-analysis}), since algorithms that perform Bayesian inference in many dimensions---corresponding to many nuisance parameters---tend to be slow at numerical integration.
-The analytic model of $\mathcal{R}_{\mathrm{PSF}}$ also substantially speeds up the calculation of the response in the frequentist inference.
+The tritium analysis model is used to fit both the tritium spectrum obtained from the apparatus and Monte Carlo spectra.
+The analysis model includes approximate, analytic expressions for both $\mathcal{Y}_{\mathrm{tritium}}$ and $\mathcal{R}_{\mathrm{PSF}}$, enabling computationally efficient inference.
+This is crucial for the Bayesian analysis, since algorithms that perform Bayesian inference in many dimensions---corresponding to many nuisance parameters---tend to be slow at numerical integration.
+The analytic model of $\mathcal{R}_{\mathrm{PSF}}$ also substantially speeds up the calculation of the response in the frequentist analysis.

-The tritium model described below includes several approximations, since a more exact model would be non-analytic.
-These approximations have a minimal effect on $E_0$ and $m_{\mathrm{\beta}}$ results.
-Monte Carlo studies test the impact of approximations, as discussed in-detail in \autoref{sec:MCstudies}.
+For each model approximation described below, a Monte Carlo test is performed by generating an ensemble of spectra with the detailed tritium model, then analyzing those spectra using a model which includes the approximation.
+These studies show that $E_0$ and $m_\beta$ fit results are unaffected by each approximation, for Phase II data.
+Even for the resolution and statistics expected in Project 8's final planned phase, the simplified model of $\mathcal{Y}_{\mathrm{tritium}}$ was shown to yield accurate results~\cite{AshtariEsfahani:2021moh}.
+Some simplifications of $\mathcal{R}_{\mathrm{PSF}}$ may not hold in future experiments.
+We will refine the $\mathcal{R}_{\mathrm{PSF}}$ model and incorporate numerical components, as needed (which may be practical for Bayesian inference with state-of-the-art tools).